skyakash/Kubernetes/docs/install_k8s_on_ubuntu_22_04_01.md

 ip a
 ```

-**Use Mobaxterm, log into machines and use MultiExec option to execute same commands on all 3 machines together**
+**Use Mobaxterm, log into machines and use MultiExec option to execute same commands on all 3 machines together.
+To paste content on all terminals use ctrl+shift+ins**

 3. Update the VM
 ```